Our Family Has Given A Voice To The Injured For Over 50 Combined Years

 Liability For All Different Ceiling And Roof Collapses

-Liability for a roof collapse can extend beyond just the property owner.
+In a personal injury claim, liability for a roof collapse can extend beyond just the property owner.
 Depending on the nature of your case, liable parties for your collapse can include:

-• Airbnb: The company you rented a place to stay in can be liable for the safety of the tenants, even if the guests are simply staying for a brief amount of time.
+- Airbnb: The company you rented a place to stay in can be liable for the safety of the tenants, even if the guests are simply staying for a brief amount of time.

-• Shopping areas: Like restaurants, any store or mall needs to be sure that their guests are not in danger while on the premises, otherwise, the reckless or negligent actions that led to the collapse can be their liability.
+- Shopping areas: Like restaurants, any store or mall needs to be sure that their guests are not in danger while on the premises; otherwise, the reckless or negligent actions that led to the collapse can be their liability.

-We can take the time to review the unique factors of your case to determine who is liable in your case, whether you are an invitee, licensee, or trespasser.
+We can take the time to review the unique factors of your case to determine who is liable in your case, whether you are an invitee, licensee or trespasser.

 What Is A Landlord’s Responsibility For Damages Caused To A Tenant In New Jersey?